394-s22/karp/README.md

 Then, provided the user enters every part of their reduction, the Submit button at the bottom may be clicked to receive the result shortly after.\*

-\* *The latest, working version of Karp is contained on the demo branch, and should be run from there.*
+\* *The latest, working version of Karp is contained on the "demo" branch, and should be run from there.*

 # Karp